-Finally, the report found that one organisation had shown that those branches with a significant increase in levels of employee engagement had a 16 per cent higher profit margin than those branches that had shown a decrease in employee engagement.
-Many organisations fall short of good employee engagement relying on an employee survey.
+Finally, the report found that one organisation had shown that those branches with a significant increase in levels of employee engagement had a 16% higher profit margin than those branches that had shown a decrease in employee engagement.

 How to achieve effective employee engagement

 While an employee survey is essential, there are many more aspects to great engagement.
 In summary, these are:

 - Leadership and management development which includes strong employee engagement skills.

 - Being clear about expectations both for getting the job done, and the employee experience